 The heart muscle is known as the myocardium.
 If your doctor suspects a problem with your heart muscle, you may need a biopsy.
 This involves removing a small piece of tissue for examination.
-A heart biopsy is called a myocardial biopsy.
+A heart biopsy is known as a myocardial biopsy.

-A myocardial biopsy is often performed during cardiac catheterization or other heart tests.
-However, the test can also be performed on its own.
-It is usually performed in a hospital.
+A doctor often performs a myocardial biopsy during cardiac catheterization or other heart tests.
+However, you can also have this test on its own.
+The procedure usually occurs in a hospital.

-After the biopsy is performed, the sample is sent to a laboratory for analysis.
+After the biopsy, your doctor will send the sample to a laboratory for analysis.

-This procedure is performed to look for disease or damage in the heart muscle.
-It can be used to diagnose:
+This procedure looks for disease or damage in the heart muscle.
+It can help diagnose:

-- cardiomyopathy: deterioration of the heart muscle, which can be caused by a number of conditions
+- cardiomyopathy: deterioration of the heart muscle, which can be due to a number of conditions

-- rejection after a heart transplant: your immune system causes tissue damage that can be seen under a microscope
+- rejection after a heart transplant: your immune system causes tissue damage that your doctor can see under a microscope

-Your doctor will give you instructions on whether you are able to eat and drink before the biopsy.
-Typically, no food or liquid is allowed for six to eight hours before the test.
+Your doctor will give you instructions on whether you can eat and drink before the biopsy.
+Typically, you shouldn’t consume food or liquid for six to eight hours before the test.

 If you take any medications or supplements, ask your doctor whether you should stop them before the procedure.
-If you are diabetic, your medications may need to be adjusted the day of the biopsy.
+If you’re diabetic, your doctor may need to adjust your medications for the day of the biopsy.
 Let your doctor know about any allergies you may have.

-You will probably be admitted to the hospital the morning of your biopsy.
+You’ll probably enter the hospital the morning of your biopsy.
 In rare cases, you may need to go to the hospital the night before.

-Bring someone with you to the procedure or have a car service send a car for you after it is over.
-You will not be allowed to drive yourself home.
+Bring someone with you to the procedure or have a car service send a car for you after it’s over.
+You will not be able to drive yourself home.

-You will be given a hospital gown to wear during the biopsy.
-An intravenous line will be started.
+You will receive a hospital gown to wear during the biopsy.
+A nurse will start an intravenous line in your hand or arm.
 This will deliver fluids to keep you hydrated.
-It can also deliver medication if your blood pressure drops or heartbeat becomes abnormal.
+It can also deliver medication if your blood pressure drops or if your heartbeat becomes abnormal.

 You will lie on a table with a large camera above you, along with several monitors.
-An incision will be made in your neck, arm, or groin, depending on whether you are having another surgery.
-If you are not having another procedure, it will probably be in the neck.
-Location of the incision also depends on what part of the heart your doctor wants to sample.
+A surgeon will make an incision in your neck, arm, or groin, depending on whether you’re having another surgery.
+If you aren’t having another procedure, it will probably be in the neck.
+Location of the incision also depends on the part of the heart your doctor wants to sample.

-A local anesthetic is applied to the incision site.
-This will numb it, since you will not be unconscious for the procedure.
-A hollow tube will be inserted into your blood vessel to hold it open.
+You will receive a local anesthetic at the incision site.
+This will numb it, since you won’t be unconscious for the procedure.
+The surgeon will insert a hollow tube into your blood vessel to hold it open.
 You may feel some pressure or discomfort.

-Once the tube is in place, the bioptome will be inserted.
-It will be threaded through your blood vessels until it reaches your heart.
+Once the tube is in place, the surgeon will insert the bioptome.
+They will thread it through your blood vessels until it reaches your heart.
 The doctor will guide it there using a special type of moving X-ray called fluoroscopy.

-Once in the correct location, a small sample of your heart muscle will be taken.
-Then the bioptome will be removed and pressure will be applied to the insertion site.
+Once in the correct location, the doctor will take a small sample of your heart muscle tissue.
+Then they’ll remove the bioptome and apply pressure to the insertion site.
 The whole procedure takes 30 to 60 minutes.

-You will be monitored for a period of time after the procedure.
-The doctors will want to be sure you are stable enough to be on your own.
-As you will not be allowed to drive, someone else will need to take you home after the biopsy.
+The medical staff will monitor your condition for a period of time after the procedure.
+The doctors will want to be sure you’re stable enough to be on your own.
+As you won’t be able to drive, someone else will need to take you home after the biopsy.

 Some potential risks include: